FAQs

 Driving safely can be a concern.

-Does the senior’s car have marks, scrapes, or dents you don’t remember from your last visit?
+Does their car have marks, scrapes or dents you don’t remember from your last visit?

-Any clues or signs that medication, physical or psychological symptoms may be impairing the person’s ability to drive safely?
+Any clues or signs that medication, physical or psychological symptoms may be impairing their ability to drive safely?